Science of morality: Training to promote good behaviour

-The role of government
+Role of government

 Harris argues that moral science does not imply an "Orwellian future" with "scientists at every door".
 Instead, Harris imagines data about normative moral issues being shared in the same way as other sciences (e.g. peer-reviewed journals on medicine).

 Daleiden specifies that government, like any organization, should have limited power.
 He says "centralization of power irrevocably in the hands of one person or an elite has always ultimately led to great evil for the human race.
 It was the novel experiment of democracy—a clear break with tradition—that ended the long tradition of tyranny.”
 He is also explicit that government should only use law to enforce the most basic, reasonable, proven and widely supported moral norms.
 In other words, there are a great many moral norms that should never be the task of the government to enforce.

-The role of punishment
+Role of punishment

 One author has argued that to attain a society where people are motivated by conditioned self-interest, punishment must go hand-in-hand with reward.
 For instance, in this line of reasoning, prison remains necessary for many perpetrators of crimes.
 This is so, even if libertarian free will is false.
 This is because punishment can still serve its purposes: it deters others from committing their own crimes, educates and reminds everyone about what the society stands for, incapacitates the criminal from doing more harm, goes some way to relieving or repaying the victim, and corrects the criminal (also see recidivism).
 This author argues that, at least, any prison system should be pursuing those goals, and that it is an empirical question as to what sorts of punishment realize these goals most effectively, and how well various prison systems actually serve these purposes.